jindingmerlin/varengold_casestudy_ding/README.md

 ## Getting Started

-1. **Devcontainer Setup:** Get `.devcontainer/devcontainer.json` up and running 2**Data Transformation:** Create dbt models for data preparation and transformation 3**Understand the Business:** Review the Branch Performance Manager requirements 4**Build PowerBI Dashboards:** Create interactive, executive-ready dashboards using transformed data 5**Think Like an Analyst:** Focus on insights that drive business decisions 6**Document Your Work:** Use dbt docs and prepare to explain your analysis approach
+1. **Devcontainer Setup:** Get `.devcontainer/devcontainer.json` up and running
+2. **Data Transformation:** Create dbt models for data preparation and transformation
+3. **Understand the Business:** Review the Branch Performance Manager requirements
+4. **Build PowerBI Dashboards:** Create interactive, executive-ready dashboards using transformed data
+5. **Think Like an Analyst:** Focus on insights that drive business decisions
+6. **Document Your Work:** Use dbt docs and prepare to explain your analysis approach

 ### dbt Project Structure: